saulpw/visidata/www/install.md

 # Install VisiData

 This guide will cover the steps for installing VisiData and provide troubleshooting assistance.
-To read about the differences between the various packages, and for help selecting which one best suits your needs see our [installation decision tree guide](/topics/install).
+To read about the differences between the various packages, and for help selecting which one best suits your needs, see our [installation decision tree guide](/topics/install).

 ## Quick Reference